grafana/grafana/public/app/plugins/datasource/loki/APP_PLUGIN_DOCUMENTATION.md

 # Loki data source documentation for app plugins developers

 Welcome to the developer documentation for the Loki data source!
-This documentation is designed to assist app plugin developers in leveraging the power of Loki data source within Grafana.
-Loki data source provides a set of APIs to simplify common tasks, making it easier to create engaging app plugins.
+The purpose of this document is to assist app plugin developers in leveraging the power of the Loki data source and Grafana.
+The Loki data source provides a set of APIs to simplify common tasks, making it easier to create engaging app plugins.

 ## Introduction